oscbyspro/Ultimathnum/README.md

 ### The grateful guest

-In this project, we build custom abstractions on top of Swift's powerful type system.
+In this project, we build custom abstractions using Swift's powerful type system.
 In gratitude, we extend our functionality to Swift-proper through various interoperability modules.
-Importing these modules grants you access types conforming to the appropriate protocols.
+Importing these modules lets you access types conforming to the appropriate protocols.

 ```swift
 var randomness = RandomInt() // from RandomIntKit
 let random = Bool.random(using: &randomness.stdlib)
 ```

-Some models, like the core binary integer types and the system random number generator, interoperate naturally with Swift.
-In that case, the various `stdlib()` functions will return the appropriate standard library types.
+Some models, like the core binary integer types and the system random number generator, interoperate naturally so their various `stdlib()` functions return the appropriate standard library types.
 As such, the interoperability features of the `Interoperable` protocol do not introduce any unnecessary monomorphization.

 <a name="overview-the-overpowered-binary-integer"/>